writethedocs/www/docs/conf/portland/2018/sponsors/prospectus.rst

 Frequently Asked Questions
 ==========================

-What are the booth sizes?
+What are the table sizes?
 What is included?
 -------------------------------------------

-The small sponsorship booth is a 6' table, and the large is two 6' tables.
+The small sponsorship table is a 6' table, and the large is two 6' tables.
 These are not standard conference expo halls, but in the main conference venue, so please don't bring anything that will need to be hung or expand more than 2 feet beyond the edge of your area.
 Wifi & Power will be provided.

 What are the dates that sponsors need to know about?
 ----------------------------------------------------